LGBTIQ+ Australians: suicidal thoughts and behaviours and self-harm

 State and territory suicide registers include variables on sexual orientation and gender, however, LGBTIQ+ status tends to be underreported in these surveillance systems (CCOV 2022, Leske et al. 2022).
 To date, the Victorian Suicide Register (VSR) and the Queensland Suicide Register (QSR) are the only state suicide registers to publish data on suicide deaths among LGBTIQ+ people.
 In each state, the numbers are too small to disaggregate by gender and sexual orientation (CCOV 2022, Leske et al. 2022).

-Prevalence of suicidal behaviour and thoughts among LGBTIQ+ adults – data from the 2019 Private Lives 3 (PL3) survey
+Prevalence of suicidal behaviour and thoughts among LGBTQ+ adults – data from the 2019 Private Lives 3 (PL3) survey

 We acknowledge those from the LGBTIQ+ community who have died by suicide and those bereaved by suicide.
-If you, or you suspect someone you know is in distress, please access help on the Crisis support page.
 You can access LGBTIQ+ resources online, and Qlife (trained LGBTIQ+ peer support): Telephone 1800 184 527 (3:00pm - midnight everyday 7 days a week) or by webchat.

 PL3 is the third iteration of national surveys investigating the health and wellbeing of lesbian, gay, bisexual, trans and gender diverse and queer (LGBTQ) adults in Australia.
 The PL3 survey is managed by the Australian Research Centre in Sex, Health and Society (ARCSHS) at La Trobe University in Melbourne and was developed by ARCSHS in consultation with an Expert Advisory Group comprising representatives from the states and territories and LGBTIQ+ groups.
 The sample was recruited via paid advertising on social media and promotion through relevant professional networks and LGBTIQ+ organisations.
 The survey was open to people aged 18 years and over, from 24 July 2019 until 1 October 2019 and could be completed online or in paper form if requested.
 A sample of 6,835 participants was achieved, whose ages ranged from 18–88 years.
 The PL3 survey included questions on suicide attempt and suicidal thoughts in the past 12 months and lifetime.
 For more information, view the PL3 national report.